tribblelab/lab_practices/molecular_protocols/RNeasyPlantMini.md

    *Flow-through contains Buffer RLT, Buffer RLC, or Buffer RW1 and is therefore not compatible with bleach.
 See [page 6](https://www.qiagen.com/de/resources/download.aspx?id=f646813a-efbb-4672-9ae3-e665b3045b2b&lang=en) for safety information.*

 8. Add 500 μl Buffer RPE to the RNeasy spin column.
 Close the lid gently, and centrifuge for 15 s at ≥8000 x g (≥10,000 rpm) to wash the spin column membrane.
-Discard the flow-through. *Reuse the collection tube in step 9.*
+Discard the flow-through into the sink. *Reuse the collection tube in step 9.*

    **Note:** Buffer RPE is supplied as a concentrate.
 Ensure that ethanol is added to Buffer RPE before use (see [“Things to do before starting”](https://www.qiagen.com/de/resources/download.aspx?id=f646813a-efbb-4672-9ae3-e665b3045b2b&lang=en)).